qd-qd/sdk-tutorials/onboarding/chapter-3/4-section-4.md

 The scalability issue is one of the main pressure points Cosmos envisioned to address.
 You will learn more about the benefits Cosmos provides in this regard during [Chapter 4](ADD LINK HERE).

-## Further Learning
+## Further learning

 * ?????
 * ?????

 ## Next up

-In the [final section](ADD LINK HERE) of this chapter you dive deeper into cryptocurrency and crypto economics.
+In the [final section](ADD LINK HERE) of this chapter, you dive deeper into cryptocurrency and crypto economics.